 Taking recent drunk driving statistics into account, it looks like the US risks becoming the leader in this field.
-Perhaps the high figures aren’t so abhorrent knowing that there were 272.1 million vehicles on American roads in 2018.
+Perhaps the high figures aren’t so abhorrent knowing that there were some 276 million vehicles on American roads during the first quarter of 2019.
 The US is the second largest car market in the world, and the number of vehicles on the road has been rising steadily since the 1990s.
 But the more vehicles there are, the more we need to seriously consider that danger that drunk driving poses and use this information to institute some real change.

 - Of the number of children who lost their lives in traffic accidents, 17% were caused by drunk drivers.